gobid/knowledge-map-cheatsheets/README.md

 Goal:
 To assemble all established knowledge into an efficient set of cheat sheets for interdisciplinary innovation.

 What percent of all established knowledge do you know?
-Add yourself to this sheet http://bit.ly/2AqvNn4 to find out!
+Find out by joining Learning Dollars Talent.
+You will be able to mark the technical skills and academic topics you know.

 The sheet can also help you find collaborators for industry, startup, or research projects.